12 Best Beaches in Gloucester, MA

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The prettiest of Gloucester's beaches, Good Harbor Beach is a must visit for those who love digging their feet into soft, velvety sand.
 With its sugar-white base and the most spectacular kaleidoscopic sunsets, it won't take long to believe you're sitting on an island in the Caribbean.

-Low tide is the best time to visit, as more space opens up for further exploration.
+Low tide is the best time to visit this top beach in Gloucester, as more space opens up for further exploration.
 A land bridge also appears, linking the beach to nearby Salt Island.
 Just be sure to get back before the tide rushes in.